 A report a while back by Catalyst, the non-profit research membership organisation, supported the theory that organisations that nurture and develop their employees will see benefits from doing so.
-For graduates and young professionals, having a mentor can be a great means of progressing your career, whether in a chosen field, or for more general career advice.
-I sought advice quite recently myself from a family friend with over 40 years of corporate experience when trying to decide what career move to make.
+For graduates and young professionals, having a mentor can be a great way of progressing your career, whether in a chosen field or for more general career advice.
+Here's how to find a mentor to help you with your career progression.

-Firstly, have a good think about what you are looking for in a mentor
+Decide on what you are looking for in a mentor

-Do you need more advice on skills you will need to develop your career?
+Do you need more advice on which skills you will need to develop your career?
 Are you looking for a complete career change?
 Are you pondering the never-ending Bright debate – big fish in a small pond or small fish in a big pond?

 Unfortunately, this may not be so simple.
-Not all budding investment bankers happen to have direct access to CEOs after all...
+Not all budding investment bankers happen to have direct access to CEOs after all.